victor-porcar/delayed-batch-executor/README.md

     - It can be implemented as a lambda expression or method reference.
     - It is invoked automatically as soon as the WindowTime is finished OR the collection list is full.
     - The returned listed must have a correspondence in elements with the parameters list, this means that the value of position 0 of the returned list must be the one corresponding with parameter in position 0 of the param list and so on...).
+    - The callBack is actually executed in a Thead provided by a ExecutorService (see Advanced Usage below), which means that the execution of this callback method does not necessarily block the DelayedBatchExecutor.

   Let's define a DelayedBatchExecutor(see footnote 1)  to receive as parameter a Integer and return a String, and having a window time = 200 milliseconds and a max size = 20 elements